 As recently reported in the news, around a third of dogs in the UK, around a third of dogs in the Uk have been found to be carrying a tick. have been found to be carrying a tick.
-These mini blood sucking insects may give your dog more than just a slight irritation, as the mini-beasts that look like a spider carry the bacteria that is accountable for Lyme disease, a potential, serious health risk, not only for dogs but also for humans.
+These mini blood-sucking insects may give your dog more than just a slight irritation, as the mini-beasts that look like a spider carry the bacteria that is accountable for Lyme disease, a potential, serious health risk, not only for dogs but also for humans.
 They can also cause paralysis and anaemia in some cases.
 If the tick contains disease, it will pass the infection into your dog’s bloodstream through its saliva.
-The longer the tick is attached to your dog’s skin and feeding, the higher the chance of your dog contacting an infection.
+The longer the tick is attached to your dog’s skin and feeding, the higher the chance of your dog contracting an infection.

 Highest risk areas

 Following a recent survey, Scotland, East Anglia and the South West are reported to be the areas of highest risk, but there is the possibility of your dog picking up one of these tiny ticks in both urban and rural areas.
-It’s understood that as a result of our warmer, damper winters in the UK, the ticks have a better survival rate as they can begin feeding earlier, and for longer.
+It’s understood that as a result of our warmer, damper winters in the UK, the ticks have a better survival rate as they can begin feeding earlier and for longer.

 If you find a tick on your dog

-Ensure that you have a plastic tick hook, available from pet stores and the Vet, to remove the tick.
+Ensure that you have a plastic tick hook available from pet stores and the Vet, to remove the tick.
 This tool will take away the tick quickly, safely and painlessly without squeezing the tick.
 If you are unsure, ask your Vet for advice.

 How NOT to remove a dog tick

-If you often walk your dog in an area where there are high grasses, or in a woodland area, use anti-tick medication for dogs.
+If you often walk your dog in an area where there are high grasses or in a woodland area, use anti-tick medication for dogs.
 Check your dog frequently for ticks, paying particular attention to the belly area, legs, between the toes, eyes and face.
-Some flea products may provide a bit of extra protection, other products may also kill the ticks.
+Some flea products may provide a bit of extra protection; other products may also kill the ticks.
 Your Vet will advise on the best treatment for your pet.